DoctorLogicProduct/dltest/_pages/products/content-multiplier/patient-stories.md

   component_css: hero-2
   class: patient-stories-hero
   headline: "The Better Way to Show Your Work"
   text: "Help patients visualize how your services can benefit them.
-Before and After photos on your practice website allows current and prospective patients to see your work and what you can do for them.
+Before and After photos on your website allow current and prospective patients to see your work and what you can do for them.
 We make it easy to add hundreds of valuable photos to your medical website."
 - component: feature-1
   component_css: feature
   class: patient-stories__feature--1
   headline: "Easily Add Photos"
   text: "Adding new cases to your website is a piece of cake!
 In five easy steps and within five minutes you can publish SEO-friendly case studies.
-No more emailing your patient information to your web vendor, or waiting days or weeks to get information added to your website."
+No more emailing your patient information to your web vendor or waiting days or weeks to get information added to your website."
   btn:
   img: "/img/products/content-multiplier/photo-upload.jpg"
   alt: "Easily Add Photos"